ckampfe/cork.g8/README.md

 You will also need to set up a MySQL database called `smiles`.
 Alternatively, you can opt to use the the H2 in-memory datastore, adjusting the code commenting in `com/cork/config/DatabaseConnector.scala`

 ## Use it ##
-Currently, you will have to write you API by hand.
-This is easy to do, and I've wired up the database and provided you with a fully-functional example CRUD API.
-To create your API:
+While a generator is planned, right now you will have to write your API by hand.
+This is easy to do, and I've wired up the database and provided you with a fully-functional example CRUD API to ease the pain.
+### Create your API: ###

 1. Add a controller and a corresponding model.
   - Controllers live in `com.cork.app.controllers` and look like the example`SmilesController.scala`